onurtaskirancom/daruka-theme/README.md

 ## 🛠️ Development & Contribution

-If you’d like to contribute or modify this theme:
+If you'd like to contribute or modify this theme:

 1. Clone the repository:
    ```bash